Health Records & Medical Insurance

 Boston, MA 02215

-All international students enrolled during the summer are required to have medical insurance, and are automatically enrolled in and charged for Boston University’s Student Health Insurance Plan (SHIP) as part of their registration.
+All international students enrolled during the summer are required to have medical insurance and are automatically enrolled in and charged for Boston University’s Student Health Insurance Plan (SHIP) as part of their registration.
 Students may waive enrollment in the SHIP if they are enrolled in a comparable US-based insurance plan.
-More information regarding the SHIP waiver requirement can be found on the Student Health Services website.
+More information regarding the SHIP waiver requirement can be found on this webpage.

 Two levels of individual coverage are available, Basic and Plus.
 Students are charged at the Basic level with their registration and may request Plus coverage by emailing firstname.lastname@example.org at least two weeks prior to the start of their summer courses.